RSG-Group/hyper-background/README.md

 ## Development

 ***The recommended Node version required in development is Node 8. while the target Node version is 7.
-Node 6 is the minimum version required.***
+Node 6 is the absolute necessity and will work, but we are not targeting it as Hyper uses Node 7.4 internally.***

 - Run tests via `npm test`
 - You can bundle the plugin via `npm run build`